rgitrepo/kubernetes-beginner-to-pro/docs/day10/external-secret-operator-and-gcsm.md

     --iam-account=my-secret-sa@<your-project-id>.iam.gserviceaccount.com
 ```

 > **Explanation**: This command generates a JSON file containing the credentials for the service account.
-These credentials will be stored as a Kubernetes secret and used by the External Secret Operator to authenticate with GCP Secret Manager.
+These credentials will be stored as a Kubernetes secret and used by the **External Secret Operator** to authenticate with **GCP Secret Manager**.

 Here’s an example of what the **JSON file** looks like for GCP Service Account: